silviomoreto/bootstrap-carousel/README.md

 Or if you add the class `.bootstrap-carousel` to the outmost element the plugin will automatically load.

-Fow each image inside the `.bootstrap-carousel` provide:
+For each image inside the `.bootstrap-carousel` provide:

  - A `data-title` for the caption title
  - A `data-content` for the caption content